Exercise is one of the best ways to help keep your diabetes under control. Many people say they feel better when they get regular exercise.

 Tingling feelings around the mouth

 Another tip for exercise is to wear cotton socks and well-fitted, comfortable athletic shoes.
-After exercise, look closely at your feet for signs of irritation, broken skin, blisters, or other injuries.
+After exercise, look closely at your feet, including between your toes, for signs of irritation, broken skin, blisters, or other injuries.
+Use a mirror to check the bottoms of your feet.
+If you have consistent redness or rubbing on an area of your foot, consider getting refitted for a different pair of athletic shoes.

 Drink plenty of fluids during exercise.
 Dehydration can affect your blood glucose levels.